Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Fairness Metrics

 \end{itemize}

 Higher $\Delta B$ and $\Delta H$ indicate greater benefit and stronger safeguards for vulnerable subgroups, corresponding to \emph{goals-i and -iii} in Section \ref{sec:intro}.
-Similarly, a higher $\Delta E$ (reflecting reduced disparity) signifies improved equity and stability, aligning with \emph{goals-ii} in Section \ref{sec:intro}.
+Similarly, a higher $\Delta E$ (reflecting reduced disparity) signifies improved equity, aligning with \emph{goals-ii} in Section \ref{sec:intro}.
 This formulation ensures that, for all three metrics, larger positive $\Delta$ values consistently represent ethically superior outcomes—enhanced collective utility, minimized harm to disadvantaged groups, and diminished disparities in model performance.